SurabhiTadvalkar/Task-Scheduler-CS100-Final-Group-Project/README.md

 ![strategy](https://github.com/cs100/final-project-jmart586_stadv001_ctruo032/blob/master/images/strategy.png)

 printTasks class - composition: \
 Responsible for making sure the concrete strategy is set correctly.
+This is a class takes a strategy object that is created depending on the user's selection of criteria for printing.
+It has a private strategy pointer variable that will be set to the object being passed in.
+Upon the call of the execute command to print, the strategy object will be sorted and printed according to selected strategy.

 Prioritize class - compositor: \
-The "absract" class which all concrete strategies derive from.
-In this class, sort() has a default implimentation which simply prints out the (unsorted) tasks or projects.
+The "abstract" class which all concrete strategies derive from.
+In this class, sort() has a default implementation which simply prints out the (unsorted) tasks or projects.

 Scheduler - concrete strategy 1: \
-In the Scheduler concrete strategy class, sort() will sort the tasks or projects by deadline; From closest to furthest.
+In the Scheduler concrete strategy class, sort() will sort the tasks or projects by deadline.
+The closest deadline will be printed first and the last deadline is the furthest date.
+The Scheduler sort() function utlizies the copied tasks object that is passed in the constructor.
+Insertion sort is then used to sort the entire task scheduler and arrange them by dates.
+Recursion is used to account for composite class cases, such as projects within projects.
+The deadlines within these complex projects will be sorted by date as well.

 Completed - concrete strategy 2: \
 In the Completed concrete strategy class, sort() will sort the tasks or projects by status.
+Tasks and projects that have not been finished will be output first, followed by the completed tasks and projects.
+The Completed sort() function utlizies the copied tasks object that is passed in the constructor.
+Insertion sort is then used to sort the entire task scheduler and arrange them by status.
+Recursion is used to account for composite class cases, such as projects within projects.
+The deadlines within these complex projects will be sorted by completion as well.

  ## Screenshots
  General Menu: \